ap6808959-netizen/ap6808959-netizen-Job-Change-Prediction-Using-Data-Visualization-Python-Jupyter-Notebook-/README.md

 Most candidates in the dataset are actively looking for a job change.
  2. Experience vs Job Change
 Candidates with 0–2 years of experience are more likely to change jobs.

  Insight: Freshers and early-career professionals switch frequently to grow skill and salary.
- 3. Training Hours
+ 4. Training Hours
 Job changers have higher training hours compared to those who are stable.

  Insight: People invest time in learning before switching to improve opportunities.
- 4. Company Size
+ 5. Company Size
 Employees from small companies show higher job-switch intention.

  Insight: Stability and growth opportunities may be higher in large companies.

+# Conclusion

+*Training programs and experience level strongly influence job change decisions.
+*Employees with low experience tend to switch more often.
+*Small company employees have higher turnover tendencies.
+*This analysis can help HR teams create targeted retention & hiring strategies.

+# Highlights
+*Data Cleaning & Preprocessing using pandas.
+*Visualizations using matplotlib & seaborn.
+*Comparative analysis of job-change behavior.
+*Insight generation for decision-making.

+# Output
+Includes multiple charts:
+*Countplots
+*Bar graphs
+*Correlation heatmap

+# Outcome
+This project demonstrates how data visualization can convert raw data into meaningful insights and help organizations make better decisions.